kwrush/qriffin/README.md

-# fox-cli
+# qriffin

-A small CLI tool to upload file to your Dropbox and create a QR code for the shared link
+A small CLI tool to upload file to your Dropbox and create a QR code for the shared link.

 ## Installation